MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
-## Step 4 - Install Unity WebView plugin via Mixed Reality Feature Tool
+## Step 4 - Install the WebView plugin for Unity by using the Mixed Reality Feature Tool

-In this step, you'll use the Mixed Reality Feature Tool to install the "Microsoft Mixed Reality WebView" plugin that contains a specific version of the WebView2 NuGet package, which is compatible with HoloLens 2.
+In this step, you'll use the Mixed Reality Feature Tool to install the Microsoft Mixed Reality WebView plugin for Unity.
+This will install the specific version of the WebView2 NuGet package that's compatible with HoloLens 2.

 1. Launch the Mixed Reality Feature Tool (which you installed above).
-The start page of the Mixed Reality Feature Tool opens, containing options to configure settings, and view documentation:
+The start page of the Mixed Reality Feature Tool opens, containing options to configure settings and to view documentation:

    ![The Configure Settings button in the Mixed Reality Feature Tool](./hololens2-images/mrtk_feature_tool_start_page.png)

-2. Click the gear button.
+1. Click the gear button.
 The **Settings** pane opens.

-3. Click the **Feature** tab, and then make sure the **Show preview releases** checkbox is selected:
+1. Click the **Feature** tab, and then make sure the **Show preview releases** checkbox is selected:

    ![the Feature tab in Settings for the Mixed Reality Feature Tool](./hololens2-images/feature_enable_preview_releases.png)

-4. Click the **Ok** button to return to the starting page.
+1. Click the **Ok** button to return to the starting page.

-5. Click the **Start** button to begin discovering feature packages.
+1. Click the **Start** button to begin discovering feature packages.

-6. Point the Mixed Reality Feature Tool to your Unity project.
+1. Point the Mixed Reality Feature Tool to your Unity project.
 To do this, click the **Browse for the project folder** (**...**) button to the right of the **Project Path** field:

    ![Select the Unity project in the Mixed Reality Feature Tool](./hololens2-images/feature_tool_select_unity_project.png)

-7. In the file selection dialog, select your Unity project folder, and then click the **Open** button.
+1. In the file selection dialog, select your Unity project folder, and then click the **Open** button.

-8. In the **Select project** dialog, click the **Discover Features** button.
+1. In the **Select project** dialog, click the **Discover Features** button.

-9. In the **Discover Features** page, expand the **Other features** section, and then select the **Microsoft Mixed Reality WebView** checkbox:
+1. In the **Discover Features** page, expand the **Other features** section, and then select the **Microsoft Mixed Reality WebView** checkbox:

    ![The Discover Features pane in the Microsoft Mixed Reality WebView feature](./hololens2-images/mrtk_webview2_selected.png)

-   This marks this plugin for installation.
+   This marks the WebView plugin for Unity for installation.
 In the version dropdown, by default, the latest version of the plugin is selected.

-10. Click the **Get Features** button.
+1. Click the **Get Features** button.
 This downloads the required packages.

-11. Once the packages are downloaded, click the **Import** button:
+1. Once the packages are downloaded, click the **Import** button:

    ![The Import Features pane in the Mixed Reality Feature Tool](./hololens2-images/feature_tool_import_features.png)

-12. On the **Review and Approve** page, inspect the modifications that will be made to your project `manifest.json` file, and inspect the list of files (such as `.tgz` packages) that will be copied into your project:
+1. On the **Review and Approve** page, inspect the modifications that will be made to your project `manifest.json` file, and inspect the list of files (such as `.tgz` packages) that will be copied into your project:

    ![The Review and Approve pane in the Mixed Reality Feature Tool](./hololens2-images/feature_tool_review.png)

-13. Click the **Approve** button to finalize the changes.
+1. Click the **Approve** button to finalize the changes.

-14. In your Unity project, in your project's **Assets** folder, inspect the WebView2 prefab.
+1. In your Unity project, in your project's **Assets** folder, inspect the WebView2 prefab.

-The Microsoft Mixed Reality WebView plugin is now installed and imported.
+The Microsoft Mixed Reality WebView plugin for Unity is now installed and imported.
 Continue with the next Step below.

 For more information, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).